 Disaster Recovery Program

-The purpose of the ASET disaster recovery program is to provide a platform and clearinghouse for members to help fellow members who have been adversely affected by a disaster.
-Under the program, affected members can readily communicate their needs to the membership at large and access contact information for members and industry suppliers who have goods and services to donate or lend in the event of a disaster.
+The ASET disaster recovery program is designed to provide a platform and clearinghouse for members to help fellow members who have been adversely affected by a disaster.
+Under the program, affected members can communicate their needs to the membership at large and access contact information for members and industry suppliers who have goods and services to donate or lend in the event of a disaster.

 What constitutes a member being affected by a disaster?

-A declared disaster area with damage that alters the function of a member's primary place of employment, thereby causing the member loss of that employment for a period of at least four weeks, and/or a declared disaster area with damage that forces a member to leave his/her primary residence for a period of at least four weeks, constitutes a member being affected by a disaster and eligible for assistance under this recovery plan.
+A declared disaster area with damage that alters the function of a member's primary place of employment, thereby causing the member loss of that employment for at least 30 days, and/or a declared disaster area with damage that forces a member to leave their primary residence for at least four weeks, constitutes a member being affected by a disaster.
+Hence, they will be eligible for assistance under this recovery plan.
 For purposes of this program, a member's primary place of employment is defined as that at which at least 50 percent of his/her annual wages are earned.

 How can I provide more assistance to members affected by a disaster?